smcgdub/alliens911/README.md

 ### **2.3 The Homepage**

 * The homepage is where you will find the main search engine for the site.
-Here users can enter any geographical location in the UK to search.
-The ARCHI search engine will deliver results within a set radius of that geographical area.
+Here users can enter any geographical location in the UK to perform a search.
+The ARCHI UK search engine will then deliver all of the results on a new page.
+The results displayed will be capped to within a specified radius of the original geographical search area.

 ![Image of home page](./assets/images/readme_images/main_homepage.png)